steemit/devportal/_quickstart/testnet.md

 #### Custom live testnet

+An example of a custom testnet run by Steem community member [@almost-digital](https://steemit.com/@almost-digital).
+It doesn't have a snapshot of the main network

 *   ChainID: `79276aea5d4877d9a25892eaa01b0adf019d3e5cb12a97478df3298ccdd01673`
 *   Address prefix: `STX`
 *   API node: `https://testnet.steem.vc`

-The above testnet is powered by community member @almost-digital and doesn't have a snapshot of the main network.